sveltejs/eslint-plugin-svelte3/README.md

 ### `svelte3/ignore-warnings`

-This can be `true` or `false` or an array of Svelte compiler warning codes or a function that accepts a warning code and returns whether to ignore it in the linting.
+This can be `true` or `false` or an array of Svelte compiler warning codes or a function that indicates whether to ignore it in the linting.
+The function will be passed two arguments - the warning code and the full warning object - and should return a boolean.

 The default is to not ignore any warnings.